hbvj99/market-api/README.md

 Its build on Django REST framework 3.
 API docs is generated with Swagger and ```drf-yasg```.

 If you want to test the API, import all endpoints in [Postman](https://www.postman.com/) using this [link](https://www.getpostman.com/collections/5aa2e91d985dd9ffa6bd).

+## Realtime Notification

+Websockets is used for async requests such as real time notifications with the help of [Django Channels](https://github.com/django/channels) and HTTP2.0.

+> Note: SSL is required for deployment since HTTP2.0 only runs in TLS as of now.